Code-Institute-Submissions/artontray-PROJECT1/README.md

 - Create a nice template for recipes
 - Display a recipe book with one click
 As a final goal :
+- Create a marketplace where you could share/sell/exchange your best recipes.
 - Give the possibility to add a new recipe in the database just by taking a picture of an hand written recipe and all items auto-detected and then generate a food cost price and digital recipe.
 Very ambitious!